Cashew Pralines Recipe is a mix of a few ingredients, like cashews and chocolate that make the best no bake candy. Perfect texture too.

-Cashew Pralines are a bit of a change-up in that I used cashews instead of pecans and I am sure my mother would approve.
+This Cashew Pralines Recipe is a bit of a change-up in that the flavor base is cashew instead of pecan.
+I’m sure my mother would approve.
 Cashews were her favorite nut.
-There is also cashew butter as one of the ingredients.

-- Melt the vegan butter in a medium sized saucepan.
+Melt the dairy free butter in a medium sized saucepan.

-- Add almond milk, sugar, cocoa powder and cook over medium heat until sugar dissolves and the mixture boils.
-About 3-4 minutes.
+Add almond milk, sugar, cocoa powder and cook over medium heat .
+Bring to a boil stirring often.
+It takes about 3-4 minutes.

-- Boil evenly over a medium high heat (watch it) until you get to the soft ball stage.
-You will probably have to adjust the heat once in a while.
+Boil evenly over a medium high heat stirring occasionally so that it until you get to the soft ball stage.
+235 degrees on a candy thermometer.

-- Remove from heat and quickly stir in the cashew butter and salt.
+Remove from heat and quickly stir in the cashew butter, vanilla extract and salt.
 Mix well.

 - Add the oats and mix well again.